-Agile mindset is one of the many terms in the Agile world that a lot of us probably understand differently.
+Agile mindset is one of the many terms in the Agile world that many of us probably understand differently.
 Despite the various interpretations, there is a consensus that an Agile mindset is characterized by:

 By definition, a mindset is "a person's way of thinking and opinions."